-"Preliminary Project Assessment" shall mean an entire set of required and requested documents for a Site, market and project review, in paper and electronic form, as prescribed in this QAP and submitted to the Authority.
+"Preliminary Project Assessment" "PPA" shall mean an entire set of required and requested documents for a Site, market and project review, in paper and electronic form as prescribed in the QAP and the Website.

 "PHA" shall mean the Public Housing Authority whose jurisdiction includes the Project.